 Cardio Dance: A dance party like no other.
 High energy with heart pounding moves and music.

-Cardio Drumming: Cardio Drumming takes a simple movement -drumming- and turns it into a full body workout that will leave you smiling, sweating and feeling great.
+Cardio Drumming: Cardio Drumming takes a simple movement -drumming- and turns it into a full body workout that will leave you smiling and feeling great.

 Core X: Hard CORE movements with extra!
-Extra upper and lower body strength, extra bits of cardio sprinkled in and toss in some yoga to release all those muscles.
+Extra upper and lower body strength, extra bits of cardio and toss in some yoga to release all those muscles.
 Different equipment may be used.

 Power Flex: Strength training at its most enjoyable!
 Guaranteed to leave you feeling strong and accomplished.
 Class format will include all strength sections with active warmup and a relaxing cooldown.
 Power Systems RIP Format